LizardByte/Sunshine/docs/source/contributing/localization.rst

 `CrowdIn <https://crowdin.com/project/sunshinestream>`_.
 Feel free to contribute to localization there.
 Only elements of the API are planned to be translated.

 ..
-Note:: The rest API has not yet been implemented.
+Attention:: The rest API has not yet been implemented.

 Translations Basics
    - The brand names `SunshineStream` and `Sunshine` should never be translated.